CKY (band): Lyrics

-Controversy
+Fanbase

 The fanbase of CKY is affectionately dubbed the CKY Alliance, and has been identified as particularly passionate about the band.
 Miller has proposed that the Alliance is "almost more important than the band", praising them as instrumental in the band's success.
 Following the release of Infiltrate•Destroy•Rebuild, members of the Alliance "bombarded" Rolling Stone magazine with "pissed-off e-mails" after it awarded the album two out of five stars in a negative review.
 After they followed this with another poor review of An Answer Can Be Found, Miller responded to writer Jenny Eliscu, mocking her as "an aging, ugly skank" and mocking Rolling Stone themselves as "predictable, tiresome and unprofessional" to have even employed her.
 The band's fans followed by waging a "harassment campaign" against her, which included phoning and emailing her with death threats.

 Critical reception

-Albums by CKY have received acclaim from music critics.
 Common points of commendation include the band's mix of various musical styles, the guitar performances of Miller and Ginsburg, the group's high production values, and the experimental nature of many songs.
 Other commentators, however, have identified and criticized a reliance on similar styles for multiple songs – An Answer Can Be Found, for example, was criticized by a number of sources a lack of progression and invention.
 A similar sentiment was echoed in relation to Carver City by Blabbermouth.net writer Keith Bergman.